 Preheat oven to 350 degrees.
 Grease pie plate well.

-Beat egg whites and cream of tartar until stiff peaks form, then slowly mix in 3/4 cup sugar and 1/2 teaspoon vanilla until well incorporated.
-Fold in 2/3 cup pecans and cracker crumbs into meringue carefully not to deflate the egg whites.
+Beat egg whites and cream of tartar until stiff peaks form, then slowly mix in ¾ cup sugar and ½ teaspoon vanilla until well incorporated.
+Fold in the toasted pecans cracker crumbs into meringue carefully not to deflate the egg whites.
 Pour mixture into greased pie plate spreading batter up the sides of the pan.
 Bake for 25 minutes.
 Remove from oven and cool on a rack for 15 minutes.

 Pour cream into a cold bowl, add 3 tablespoons sugar and vanilla and whip until medium peaks form.
-Don’t overbeat.
-Pour cream over chilled pie and top with remaining 1/3 cup of pecans.
+Don't overbeat.
+Pour cream over chilled pie and top with chopped pecans.
 Keep refrigerated until ready to serve and enjoy!

 Following the steps correctly ensures a better meringue for the crust, especially if the egg whites are at room temperature.

-Now, most of the Pecan Delight recipes called for whipped topping, but I prefer the real stuff, always!
+Now, most of the Pecan Delight recipes call for whipped topping, but I prefer the real stuff, always!